 - A. This Chapter applies to all development within the City or within the City's extraterritorial jurisdiction as set forth in Sec.
 10.2.5. and Sec.
 10.2.8. - B. No construction shall commence until all required plans, profiles and specifications have been reviewed and approved by the City or other governmental approving agency. - C. No City services or utilities shall be extended or furnished to any development until the applicant has installed the improvements specified in this UDO or guaranteed their installation as provided for in this UDO. - D. Variances to this Chapter are heard by the Board of Adjustment pursuant to Sec.
 10.2.10.
-The Development Services Director where specifically authorized may approve administrative design adjustments.
-Any adjustment not approved by the Development Services Director may be appealed to the Board of Adjustment pursuant to Sec.
-10.2.11. - E. All improvements must conform with all adopted City plans.
+The Board of Adjustment where specifically authorized may approve design adjustments pursuant to Sec.
+10.2.18. - E. All improvements must conform with all adopted City plans.